 Weather and Hiking Season

-In summer the mean daily temperature is about 20°C but can drop to 12 and even 10 °C. In March, April, and November the average temperature is about 18 to 16°C and can drop to 10°C and lower.
+In summer the mean daily temperature is about 20°C but can drop even to 10 °C. In March, April, and November the average temperature ranges between 18°C to 16°C and can drop to 10°C and below.
 Winter is very cold, and snow is common.
 Check the weather forecast for Tongariro first

 Tongariro Crossing is known to be one of the most spectacular hikes in the world.
 Expect many hikers during the summer.
 The situation improves a little in November and March/April.
 Since October 2017 it is mandatory to book a shuttle.
 Continue reading to get more information about the new restrictions.